wazo-platform/wazo-doc/source/administration/call_recording/call_recording.rst

      filename_template: "{{ tenant_uuid }}/{{ utc_time }}-{{ srcnum }}-{{ dstnum }}"

-This configuration would write the files in `/var/spool/asterisk/monitor/<tenant_uuid>/`.
-The name of the files would be `<utc_time>-<srcnum>-<dstnum>.wav`
+This configuration would write the files in :file:`/var/spool/asterisk/monitor/<tenant_uuid>/`.
+The name of the files would be :file:`<utc_time>-<srcnum>-<dstnum>.wav`

 Example 2:

 Creating recording in another directory

-A file with the following content in `/etc/xivo-agid/conf.d/call_recording.yml`:
+A file with the following content in :file:`/etc/xivo-agid/conf.d/call_recording.yml`:

 .. code-block:: yaml

    call_recording:
      filename_template: "/home/pcm/call/user-{{ srcnum }}-{{ dstnum }}-{{ timestamp }}"

-This configuration would write the files in the `/home/pcm/call` directory.
-The name of the files would be `user-<srcnum>-<dstnum>-<timestamp>.wav`.
+This configuration would write the files in the :file:`/home/pcm/call` directory.
+The name of the files would be :file:`user-<srcnum>-<dstnum>-<timestamp>.wav`.
 Which is the default with another location.

-.. note:: recording that are not directly in `/var/spool/asterisk/monitor` will not be shown in the web interface.
+.. note:: recording that are not directly in :file:`/var/spool/asterisk/monitor` will not be shown in the web interface.

 .. note:: Asterisk needs write permission to be able to write the recordings in the configured